-Full Year Courses

-1st six weeks No grade recorded
+No grade recorded

-7th week to the end of 1st semester Withdraw Passing (WP)
+Withdraw Passing (WP)

 Withdraw Failing (WF)

-3rd nine weeks Withdraw Failing (WF)

-4th nine weeks Failure (F)

-Semester Courses

-1st six weeks No grade recorded

-7th week to end of 1st grading period Withdraw Passing (WP)

 Withdraw Failing (WF)

+Failure (F)

+No grade recorded

+Withdraw Passing (WP)

+Withdraw Failing (WF)

-After 1st grading period Failure (F)
+Failure (F)

+Withdraw Passing Withdraw Failing Withdraw Failing Failure No grade recorded Withdraw Passing Withdraw Failing

 ^{}WP and WF do not become part of the grade point average, but will appear on the transcript.
 The assignment of grades for a student who transfers into a related course will be determined by the Director and the involved teachers.